phbodias/phbodias/README.md

-### Hi there 🤙
+## Hi there 🤙

-I'm Pedro Dias, a engineering and development student from Brazil.
+I'm Pedro Dias, a engineering and web development student from Brazil.

 I'm in the 5º semester of Control and Automation Engineering at UNICAMP - Campinas.

-I've already studied some things about HTML, CSS, JavaScript and React during my course at Driven, but that's just the beginning!
+I've already studied some things about HTML, CSS, JavaScript and React during my course at Driven, now I'm studying Node.js.

 <div align="center">
   <a href="https://github.com/phbodias">